 Crib Goch

-(pronounced ‘Creeb Goch’ , with ‘Goch’ as in Scottish ‘loch’)
+(Pronounced ‘Creeb Goch’ , with ‘Goch’ as in Scottish ‘loch’)

-The ridge of Crib Goch (‘Red Ridge’) reaches 3,028 ft (923m), and is the peak seen from Pen y Pass, being often mistaken for Snowdon summit.
+The ridge of Crib Goch (‘Red Ridge’) reaches to 3,028 ft (923m), and is the peak seen from Pen y Pass, being often mistaken for Snowdon summit.

 This route is not just a ridge walk, but also a grade 1 scramble, and as such should not be underestimated; in part it goes along a narrow, exposed knife-edge ridge with 1,000 feet of drop on either side, and traversing the Pinnacles afterwards is also a challenge.
 This route offers some of the most exposed scrambling in Britain, and as such is unsuitable for most people who just want to walk up Snowdon, and is certainly not recommended for those who are new to mountain walking.